TRIUMPH 81C

 I will stop now.
 By now it should be clear that weren’t it for Mr. Theo van de Ros, this site here probably would never have come to be.

-My TRIUMPH 81C doesn’t work anymore and the "Σ"-key is broken, but considering what it brought about it’s on display anyway.
+My TRIUMPH 81C doesn’t work anymore and the "Σ"-slider is missing (lost, in a hotel bed maybe?), but considering what it brought about it’s on display anyway.
+I do have other specimen, maybe I will one day scan one with a working "Σ"-slider.

 Peripherals